1980 Trevira Cup

-The 1980 Trevira Cup was a men's tennis tournament played on indoor carpet courts in Frankfurt, West Germany that was part of the WCT category of the 1980 Volvo Grand Prix.
+The 1980 Trevira Cup was a men's tennis tournament played on indoor carpet courts at the Festhalle Frankfurt in Frankfurt, West Germany that was part of the WCT category of the 1980 Volvo Grand Prix.
 It was the inaugural edition of the tournament and was held from 17 March until 23 March 1980.
 Unseeded Stan Smith won the singles title.